 Monarchs Announce Multiple Player Transactions

-MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today Thomas Schemitsch, Dryden Hunt and Tim Bozon have all been loaned to the Monarchs by the Springfield Thunderbirds (AHL), and Ed Wittchow has been returned from loan and returned to Springfield.
+MANCHESTER, N.H. - Manchester Monarchs Head Coach and Director of Hockey Operations, Rich Seeley, announced today Quentin Shore and Alexx Privitera have been called-up to the Ontario Reign (AHL), and Dryden Hunt has been recalled by the Springfield Thunderbirds (AHL).

 The Monarchs are the ECHL affiliate of the National Hockey League's Los Angeles Kings and the American Hockey League's Ontario Reign.